larryw3i/funingschool/Documentation/README/zh_TW.md

 ```bash
 sudo apt-get install python3 python3-pip
 ```
-For `Windows`, you can install Python3 from https://www.python.org/getit/ .
+For `Windows 10` and `Windows 11`, you can install Python3 from https://www.python.org/getit/ .
 </p>

 <h3>